Banana Coconut Milk Pancakes (Dairy Free)

 - 1 tablespoon vegetable oil

-- 1/2 cup mashed banana (roughly 1 overripe banana)
+- 1/2 cup mashed banana (roughly 1 medium overripe banana)

 Instructions

-- In a large bowl, whisk together the flour, sugar, baking powder, cinnamon, and salt.
+- In a large bowl, whisk together flour, sugar, baking powder, cinnamon, and salt.

-- In a large measuring cup, whisk together the egg, coconut milk (should be liquid - see Note), and oil.
+- In a large measuring cup, whisk together egg, coconut milk (should be liquid - see Note), oil, and vanilla.

 - Heat a dry small non-stick skillet large enough to flip one pancake.
-If your skillet is not non-stick, brush your pan with a little bit of vegetable oil.
+If your skillet is not non-stick, brush your pan with a little bit of vegetable oil or use cooking spray.

-- If using a dry skillet, add a few drop of water to make sure your pan is hot enough (they should sizzle then evaporate quickly).
-If using oil, it should be hot.
+- Add a few drop of water to make sure your pan is hot enough (they should sizzle then evaporate quickly).
 Once hot, pour in 1/4 cup of batter, making sure it's no more than 1/4 inch thick.

 - Cook until bubbles form on top and edges are set, about 1-2 minutes.
 Flip and cook the other side until brown, about 1 more minute.